 Groups of children in grades 2-12 must book a tour and be accompanied by a Garden Guide to visit Portland Japanese Garden.
 We allow a group size of 15-30 people in the Garden at a time.
 If your group is larger than 30 students and chaperones, the Tour Coordinator can work with you to split up your group.
 We require at least three weeks advance notice to book a guided school tour.
 In order to keep the Garden tranquil for our members, school tours are scheduled on Tuesday-Thursdays only.

-Haiku Alive for the 2018-2019 School Year is supported in part by F.A.O.
+Haiku Alive for the 2018-2019 school year was supported in part by F.A.O.
 Schwarz Family Foundation and PGE Foundation.

 “Haiku Alive directly enhances students’ educational and social advancement, growth and development.
 This program focuses on how children can enjoy and employ the natural environment that surrounds their schools to inspire literacy.”